gulp-cookery/gulp-chef/README.md

 ### Configurable Task

 A configurable task has signature same as normal gulp task, and can be used just as a normal gulp task.
 But, were called with an object: `{ gulp, config, upstream }`as context.
-Configurations come from the json that passed to `configure()` function.
+Configurable tasks are called with configurations come from the json object that passed to `configure()` function.
 ```
 function configurableTask(done) {
 }
 ```

-You don't write a configurable task function, instead, you create a configurable task by defining a configuration, and call `configure()` function.
+You don't write configurable tasks, instead, you create a configurable task by defining a configuration, and call `configure()` function.
 ```
 var gulp = require('gulp');
 var configure = require('configurable-gulp-recipes');